Arcadianlee/Photonics-FDTD-DRL/README.md

 For PPO, Ray Rllib was used.
 For DQN, code was written from scratch.

+For both algorithms, pytorch was used.
 OpenAI gym is used for building the envs.

 Note: you'll need your own .fsp FDTD simulation file in order for this repo to work.
 Since RL doesn't require any training data, there's no dataset included here.

-PS: for a different implementation of PPO written by one of my colleagues, visit: https://github.com/Arcadianlee/Photonics_RL
+PS: for a different implementation of PPO written by one of my colleagues, see the FDTD-PPO-main folder, or visit: https://github.com/Arcadianlee/Photonics_RL